 How to find a tubing place

-Once arriving to Vang Vieng, you definitely see a few signs for tubing offers at various offices.
+Once arriving at Vang Vieng, you definitely see a few signs for tubing offers at various offices.
 We made our arrangements directly with the hotel, that way the pick-up service was free and took us straight to the tubing office on the day of the activity.
 If you decide to look around yourself, just walk on the main street and ask at various tourist offices.
-We booked an hour before leaving, at 10am.
+We booked an hour before leaving, at 10 am.

-Pick up from hotel and the ride to the river was free of charge when booking through this place.
-After you are finished tubing, you can opt to walk back to the tubing office or take a tuktuk for up to 20,000 kip.
-We decided to walk, since it was only about 15 minutes.
+Pick up from the hotel and the ride to the river was free of charge when booking through this place.
+After you are finished tubing, you can opt to walk back to the tubing office or take a tuk-tuk for up to 20,000 kip.
+We decided to walk since it was only about 15 minutes.